 A Bora Bora holiday guarantees great weather year-round and it is considered one of the most beautiful islands in the world.
-First, close your eyes and look at the following pictures and open them again.
+First, close your eyes, then open them up and look at the following pictures.
 Yes, Bora Bora is real.
 It really does exist!
 Keep on reading to find out about this stunningly beautiful island and the many adventurous things to do in Bora Bora.

 ✦ Where is Bora Bora Located?

 What a view it was seeing this petite, but the beautiful island as we arrived in port!
 With its brilliant blue water in far too many shades of blue and palm-dotted white-sand motus (islets) encircling a lush island topped by Mount Otemanu in the background.
 This South Pacific island has been captivating vacationers from the time the first overwater bungalows were built here nearly 50 years ago.